flaviovdf/allmusic-disruption/README.md

 ## Requirements

-Install the following packages.
+Install the following packages with `pip`.
 An anaconda release should have everything.

 1. ipywidgets -- https://ipywidgets.readthedocs.io/en/stable/
 1. matplotlib
 1. numpy
 1. pandas
+1. plac (for the scripts only)

 ## Data